toasted-nutbread/yomichan/README.md

 **Will you add support for online dictionaries?**

-Online dictionaries will never be implemented because it is impossible to support them in a robust way.
-In order to perform Japanese deinflection, Yomichan must execute dozens of database queries per every single word.
-Factoring in network latency and the fragility of web scraping, I do not believe that it is possible to realize a good user experience.
+Online dictionaries will not be implemented because it is not possible to support them in a robust way.
+In order to perform Japanese deinflection, Yomichan must execute dozens of database queries for every single word.
+Factoring in network latency and the fragility of web scraping, it would not be possible to maintain a good and consistent user experience.

 **Is it possible to use Yomichan with files saved locally on my computer with Chrome?**